peterstieg/100-days-of-code/log.md

 **Artifical Intelligence:**
 1, Applied learnings from the last days' edX course on Microsoft Azure Machine Learning in Jupyter notebook.
-2, Read the MatPlotLib and Pandas documentation to customize the excercises' charts and tables.
+2, Read the MatPlotLib, NLTK and Pandas documentation to customize output like texts, tables and charts.

 **Thoughts:** Round one is about to end.